 Maybe you’ve heard “The Hound of Heaven” used as a “name” for God.
-It’s been around since the late 19th-century, when a poem using the “name” gained international attention.
+It’s been around since the late 19th century when a poem by that name gained international attention.
 While “The Hound of Heaven” is often used to refer to God, it’s technically not a name for God.
 The reason?
 It’s not found in the Bible.
-The biblical names of God are many and the Bible clearly records them (Read: In addition to Yahweh (YHVH), Yeshua and Jesus, what other names for God are in the Bible?) and What a Beautiful Name: The Name of Jesus).
+The biblical names of God are many, and the Bible clearly records them (Read: In addition to Yahweh (YHVH), Yeshua, and Jesus, what other names for God are in the Bible?) and What a Beautiful Name: The Name of Jesus).

 Although “The Hound of Heaven” should not be considered a name for God, it is appropriately used as a descriptive title of God.
 The Hound of Heaven typifies an important characteristic of our God.
 He seeks us!
 He “hunts” us!
 And He wants us!
 (Watch our video of the popular song “The King of Heaven Wants Us.”)